Twickenham Stadium: Concerts

 Due to the construction delays of Wembley, a number of scheduled events at Wembley were moved to Twickenham.
-The Challenge Cup and the Rolling Stones' A Bigger Bang Tour concerts were taken to Twickenham.
+The Rolling Stones' A Bigger Bang Tour concerts were taken to Twickenham.
 The Stones also played two shows at Twickenham in August and September 2003, the first of which was used as their stadium concert disc for the 2003 DVD Four Flicks.
 During 2007 Genesis played at Twickenham during their reunion tour.
 The Police played at the stadium in September 2007 and Rod Stewart in June.
-The usual capacity for concerts is anything up to 50,000, as opposed to the 82,000 for rugby.
+The usual capacity for concerts is anything up to 55,000, as opposed to the 82,000 for rugby.

 R.E.M. performed at Twickenham in August 2008, while New Jersey rockers Bon Jovi played two gigs at the stadium in June 2008 as part of their Lost Highway Tour, and Iron Maiden played there as part of their Somewhere Back in Time World Tour on 5 July 2008, along with a full supporting bill which included Avenged Sevenfold, Within Temptation and Lauren Harris.

-Lady Gaga performed two sold-out shows at the stadium during her Born This Way Ball Tour on the 8th and 9 September 2012 with 101,250 people attending for both shows.
+Lady Gaga performed two sold-out shows at the stadium during her Born This Way Ball Tour on the 8 and 9 September 2012 with 101,250 people attending for both shows.
 The first date broke a record for The Fastest Selling-out Stadium Show in UK history when the 50,625 tickets for the first show sold out in 50 seconds.
 Rihanna performed two shows at the stadium during her Diamonds World Tour on 15 and 16 June 2013 for 95,971 people for both nights.

 Since the mid-1950s it has also hosted the Jehovah's Witnesses annual convention for the London area.
 Usually up to 25,000 attend to hear Bible talks.

-The TV motoring show Top Gear used the pitch for a match of rugby, played using Kia cars.
-This was played prior to resurfacing.